OpenMoonRay/openmoonray-docs/docs/moonray/normal-maps/ProjectCameraNormalMap.md

   - custom = 1

-  <p>Whether to use the image and pixel aspect ratio of the texture being projected, or a custom aspect ratio<\p>
+  <p>Whether to use the image and pixel aspect ratio of the texture being projected, or a custom aspect ratio</p>

   <h3>custom_aspect_ratio</h3>